 Eis Becher for Zwei (Ich Cream for two) Eis, whipped cream, fruit and chocolate pieces.

 And a beer with it….

 There is an amazing culture of Eis in Germany.
 It’s much more than a scoop of Rocky Road or an Otter Pop.
 Eis in Germany goes back over 100 years!
-There are Eis Dieles (Ice Cream Restaurants) in every town and Freezer bins in most shops containing Eis in coronets or on a stick.
+There are around 9000 Eis Dieles (Ice Cream Restaurants) in Germany, and there are freezer bins in most shops containing Eis in coronets or on a stick.
 Eis in Germany is everywhere, and it’s not just for kids, in fact adults over age 55 eat over 40% of it.

 Everywhere You Go… There is Eis!

 Even on a cool day in summer… people love Eis